Channel Cycle Time: A New Measure of Short-term Fairness: Channel Cycle Time

-To reveal the superiority of channel cycle time over existing short-term measures, let us consider the following question: {\it Consider a network with two users A and B, the packet duration of which is $\ell_A$ and $\ell_B$, respectively.
-Given the transmission patterns of two MAC protocols `AABBAABB...' and `ABABABAB...', which protocol is fairer? }
+Consider a network with two users A and B, the packet duration of which is $\ell_A$ and $\ell_B$, respectively.
+Suppose there are two TDMA protocols: the first protocol operates as `AABBAABB...', while the second operates as `ABABABAB...'
+Which protocol is fairer?

 It is easy to see that the two protocols are equally fair in the long term.
-To measure the short-term fairness, \begin{itemize} \item If we use the average number of inter-transmissions, both protocols have a measure of 1, meaning that they are equally fair. \item In contrast, the channel cycle time of the two protocols are $2(\ell_A+\ell_B)$ and $(\ell_A+\ell_B)$, respectively, indicating that the second MAC protocol is short-term fairer, which is more in line with our intuition. \item Finally, if we use traditional long-term fairness measures with a time window, the choice of window size has a significant impact on the results obtained, as stated in the introduction.
+To measure the short-term fairness, \begin{itemize}[leftmargin=0.45cm] \item If we use the average number of inter-transmissions, both protocols have a measure of 1, meaning that they are equally fair. \item In contrast, the CCT of the two protocols are $2(\ell_A+\ell_B)$ and $(\ell_A+\ell_B)$, respectively, indicating that the second MAC protocol is short-term fairer, which is more in line with our intuition. \item Finally, if we use traditional long-term fairness measures with a time window, the choice of window size has a significant impact on the results obtained, as stated in the introduction.
 Specifically, if we choose the window size to be $2(\ell_A+\ell_B)$, the two protocols are equally fair.
 Varying the window size yields different results. \end{itemize}

-In the following two sections, we consider two classical MAC protocols, slotted Aloha and CSMA/CA, and analyze their short-term fairness via channel cycle time.
-To obtain analytical results, we impose the following constraints: \begin{itemize} \item There are only two users, A and B, in the network. \item The duration of users' data packets is the same and is denoted by $\ell_A=\ell_B\triangleq\ell_\text{pkt}$. \item Saturated traffic.
-The queue of each user is full and a user always has a packet to transmit. \end{itemize}
+In the following two sections, we delve into homogeneous networks operated with two classical MAC protocols: slotted Aloha and CSMA/CA. Our focus will be on analyzing their short-term fairness via CCT.
+To extract both analytical findings and deeper insights, we will consistently approach a saturated traffic scenario, wherein each user's queue is brimming and there is always a packet ready for transmission.
+Furthermore, we assume that the duration of data packets for each user remains consistent and is denoted by $\ell_{\text{pkt}}$.